k1r4nkv/Networks/Labs/loopback-interface-and-address.md

 # Loopback Address
 It starts from 127.0.0.0 to 127.255.255.255  where the IP 127.255.255.255 is a broadcast IP.
 The loopback address are always accessible.
 Thus useful for trouble shooting.
+Loopback addresses can also be used as a router-id in routing protocols like OSPF.

 # Lab
 ![image](https://github.com/k1r4nkv/Networks/assets/70469550/45e0bbb3-5062-479c-8866-fa8564717591)